I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 The Resource URI is arn:aws:states:::bedrockagentcore:invokeHarness (no hyphen), while the HarnessArn is arn:aws:bedrock-agentcore:... (with hyphen).
 Be careful not to confuse them.

-Policy information retrieved via SDK is stringified with $string() and concatenated with & to dynamically build the prompt.
+Policy information retrieved via SDK is stringified with $string() and concatenated with & to dynamically construct the prompt.

 "Text": "{% 'Evaluate this IAM role for overprivileged access.\\nRole: ' & $roleName & '\\n\\nManaged Policies:\\n' & $string($managedPolicies) & '\\n\\nInline Policies:\\n' & $string($inlinePolicies) %}"

-Specifying a short ID causes a validation error.
-A unique ID with a prefix is generated using $millis() and $random().
+Specifying a short ID results in a validation error.
+We generate a unique ID with a prefix using $millis() and $random().

 "RuntimeSessionId": "{% 'sfn-eval-session-' & $string($millis()) & '-' & $substring($string($random()),2,8) %}"